Saturday, March 19, 2011

 But suppose the hoarder is your neighbor?
 You can't just move away, as his hoarding is likely degrading the value of your home, as his unsightly lawn, covered with junk, is an eyesore.

-And as I noted before, I rented an apartment with a hoarder living upstairs.
+As I noted before, I rented an apartment with a hoarder living upstairs - with junk piled up on his floor, three feet deep.
 One of my investment condos had a hoarder in the building, who made the other resident's lives miserable.
-This sort of thing is more common than you think - and quite annoying.
+This sort of thing is more common than you think - and quite annoying!

 In that situation, it is hard to "walk away" from a hoarder, as they may live next door, and you are subject to their eyesore, plus possible smells and hazards (rats, vermin) particularly if they hoard pets.